Gwinnett County Juvenile Court

 Although Juvenile Court Lawrenceville GA cases cover a range of different types of scenarios and legal infractions, they generally fall into three categories.

-- Juvenile Delinquency Cases: These are actions that would be criminally prosecuted if an adult committed them.
+- Minor Delinquency Cases: These are actions that would be criminally prosecuted if an adult committed them.

 - Status Offense: These are infractions specific to the juvenile code that, if committed by an adult, would not be illegal.
 They include engaging in personally dangerous or harmful behavior, incorrigibility, truancy, and running away.